cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 ## Taints and tolerations

-Node affinity is about attracting Pod to Nodes.
+When we submit workloads to run in a cluster, the scheduler determines where to place the Pods associated with the workload.
+The scheduler can place a Pod on any available node that satisfies the Pod's CPU, memory, or any other resource requirements.
+There must be some control over which workloads can run on a particular pool of nodes.
+Node affinity is one way of control by attracting Pod to Nodes.
 Taints are to refuse pod to be scheduled unless that pod has a matching toleration.
 Taints are more like blacklist so when there are many nodes and need to blacklist one then it is really easy to achieve this with Taints [@KubeShedule-sp20-516-232].

 * A taint applied to a node indicates that only specific pods can be scheduled on them.
 * A toleration is applied to a pod allows them to tolerate a node's taint.